bhuminshah/HDFS/ITMD-521/Week-05/item-four/README.md

 # Assumptions
     - input hadoop directory to run a job is  bshah40/ncdc/input/9093-sample.txt
     - Output hadoop directory of the job is bshah40/week05/output/401/
-    - Job run on data set of 1990-sample and 1993-sample
+    - Job run on data set of 1990-sample and 1993-sample combine

 # Steps